bagasgm/bagasgm/README.md

 ## Hi there, I'm Bagas 👋
 ### 👤 Who am I?

-I’m an undergraduate Computer Science student with a strong interest in data analysis, business intelligence, and data-driven decision making.
+I’m an Computer Science student with a strong interest in data analysis, business intelligence, and data-driven decision making.
 I enjoy working with real datasets, exploring trends, and turning raw data into meaningful insights through analytics and visualization.

 ---